Stay at a big hotel, and picking a room is a snap. “King or queen” is most of your decision. Easy peasy.

 BTW, our room abbreviations are C for Cathedral, T for Typhoon, NTG for Nightingale, ND for Noonday, DW for Dashing Wave and SW for Sea Witch.
 If you were wondering they are all named after sailing ships built in Portsmouth.

 In general rooms in the Main House (C and T) have steam heat in the winter and window AC units in the summer.
 The Guest House (NTG, ND, DW and SW) has forced hot air in the winter and central air in the summer.
-The dining room is in the Main House, so guests staying there do not need to go outside to get to breakfast.

 IF you need a king-size bed, pick NTG or ND.